h-REA/hREA/modules/vf-graphql-holochain/README.md

 ## Important files

 - `types.ts` contains implementations for the GraphQL scalar types defined in the VF spec.
-Any system connecting to a VF-compatible instances requires these handlers to be present.
+Any system connecting to a VF-compatible schema requires these handlers to be present.
 - `connection.ts` is the Holochain conductor websocket connection handling logic.

-- `resolvers/*.ts` implement the bindings between the linked HoloREA app DNAs and GraphQL entity relationships.
+Other files implement the query bindings between the linked HoloREA app DNAs and GraphQL entity relationships:

+- `queries/*.ts` implement the root-level queries exposed by the API.
+- `mutations/*.ts` implement write operations for interacting with the app DNAs.
+- `resolvers/*.ts` contains the logic for resolving links between different records.